cheind/py-motmetrics/Readme.md

 ## Installation

-To install latest development branch (usually a bit more recent than PyPi below)
+To install latest development version of **py-motmetrics** (usually a bit more recent than PyPi below)

 ```
 pip install git+https://github.com/cheind/py-motmetrics.git